A Small Weekend Problem

 I wanted a simpler flow.

-The first question should be: What is active this weekend?
+The first question should be: what is active this weekend?

 In DFW, location matters.
 Frisco, Plano, Irving, and Dallas are not interchangeable when you are making a practical weekend plan.

-• brunch
+- brunch

-• buffet
+- buffet

-• family meal
+- family meal

-• holiday special
+- holiday special

-• limited menu
+- limited menu

 If a deal was worth noticing on Tuesday, it should still be easy to retrieve on Saturday.

-Why BAZAARSTREET Exists
+Why This Matters To BAZAARSTREET

-BAZAARSTREET was not meant to be another place to post more noise.
 It was meant to be a place where useful local information stays useful.

 Start Here